 Volunteer

-Lastly, remember that this is the season of giving.
+Lastly, remember that this can be a challenging season for many people.
 Consider volunteering at soup kitchens, homeless centres, or simply look around your home for items to donate.
 It’s a great way to not only teach your children about the importance of giving back, but to help those in need.

 Disclaimer: This information and the websites referenced are provided for your convenience only and should not be construed as providing legal or insurance advice.
 Allstate does not control or guarantee the accuracy of any content on any third-party site.
 Allstate is not responsible for the privacy practices of any third-party site.